-If a county is transferred to another District by action of the

-Board of Directors, District Association representative(s), who are members of a local in that county, will continue to serve on the NSEA Board through the next July 31.
-Any vacancy created by this action will be filled by election or appointment by the respective District Association.
+If a county is transferred to another NSEA district by action of the NSEA Board of Directors, district association representative(s) who are members of a local in that county will continue to serve on the NSEA Board through the next July 31.
+Any vacancy created by this action will be filled by election or appointment by the respective district association.

 SECTION 2.
-The District Presidents, the President of NSEA-Retired, the President of the Higher Education Academy, an Education Support Professional representative, the President of the Student Education Association of Nebraska (SEAN), shall be invited to attend all meetings of the Board of Directors each year as ex officio members without the right to vote.
-In the absence of any Board member the District President may assume the seat of an absent director from the same district with voting privileges.
-NSEA members who are elected at the National Education Association level to be members of the NEA Board of Directors shall be invited to attend meetings of the NSEA Board as ex officio members without the right to vote.
+The NSEA district presidents shall be invited to attend all meetings of the Board of Directors each year as ex officio members without the right to vote.
+In the absence of any Board member, the district president may assume the seat of an absent director from the same district with voting privileges.
+NSEA members elected at the NEA level to be members of the NEA Board of Directors shall be invited to attend meetings of the NSEA Board as ex officio members without the right to vote.
 NEA-budgeted funds must be utilized for expenses.

 SECTION 3.
-The Board of Directors shall exercise the managerial and corporate powers of the Association subject to the provisions of the bylaws and any policies established by the Delegate Assembly.
+The NSEA Board of Directors shall exercise the managerial and corporate powers of NSEA subject to the provisions of the Bylaws and any policies established by the Delegate Assembly.

 SECTION 4.
-The Board of Directors shall enact its own rules and procedures for governing the conduct of its meetings.
+The NSEA Board of Directors shall enact its own rules and procedures for governing the conduct of its meetings.